Essential DaVinci Resolve Project Settings (For Beginners!)

 What is Input Image Scaling in DaVinci Resolve?

-The input image scaling setting lets you select different options to resize your file (video, image, etc) when it doesn’t match with the resolution of your timeline.
+The input image scaling setting lets you select different options to resize your file (video, image, etc) when it doesn’t match the resolution of your timeline.

 • Scale Entire Image to Fit – Default